memfault/interrupt/_drafts/ota-delta-updates.md

 Astute readers may have noticed that we introduced new functions: `dfu_read` and `dfu_write`, which we use to write to and read from our image slots.
-Those functions convert slot addresses to physical addresses then use memcpy or flash APIs to read/write the data.
+Those functions convert slot addresses to physical addresses and then use memcpy or flash APIs to read/write the data.
 Here's a simple implementation that does no bounds checking;